-These dimensions are: Intellectual, Physical, Cultural, Devotional and Service.
+These dimensions are: Intellectual, Physical, Cultural, Spiritual and Service.
 The key activities for each of these dimensions form the basis of most of the time that students spend at SSSIHL.

-Bhagawan Baba purposefully designed the system of Integral Education so that while students spend 60% of their time on academics (intellectual capacities), they also spend 40% time on the development of other qualities.
-This enables students to inculcate the virtues of team work, self-reliance, empathy, adaptability, discipline and cooperation (See page 9 for further details.)
+Bhagawan Baba purposefully designed the system of Integral Education so that students spend their time on academics (intellectual capacities) and also on the development of other qualities.
+This enables students to inculcate the virtues of team work, self-reliance, empathy, adaptability, discipline and cooperation.
+(See page 9 for further details.)